http4s/http4s/docs/docs/server-middleware.md

 val client = Client.fromHttpApp(service.orNotFound)
 ```

-Also note that these examples might use non-idiomatic constructs like `unsafeRunSync` and mutable collections for
+Also note that these examples might use non-idiomatic constructs like `unsafeRunSync` for
 conciseness.

 @:navigationTree {